Oldman10000/happy_dogs_home/README.md

 ### 2. Home - Hero Image

-* Large hero image of happy dogs playing with large text 'Give them a happy home'.
-There is a box laid over the image which takes the user directly to the contact pages with the text 'I want to adopt a dog'.
+* Large hero image of happy dogs playing.
+There is a large button laid over the image which takes the user directly to the contact page with the text 'I want to adopt a dog'.
 The positive text and imagery instantly elicits a positive response from a visitor and makes the sites function clear.

 ### 3. About Us